'This Is Not Going To Be Easy': El Paso Students Start School In Wake Of Tragedy

 Genesis has slept with her mom every night since the shooting.

-Contreras says Genesis' school knows about what she experienced, and they will have their counselors available to provide support on Monday, if Genesis needs it.
+Contreras says Genesis' school knows about what she experienced, and it will have counselors available to provide support on Monday if Genesis needs it.

 The district says its counseling office has provided teachers guidance for how to support students who were affected by the shooting.